Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 ## Feed

 - The dish is only a half of the story though, you will need to DIY the feed yourself - it isn't difficult but requires a bit of effort.
-- Different feeds are used for different satellites due to different polarizations, all satellites in this band are either **Circular** or **Linear**.
+- Different feeds are used for different satellites due to different polarizations, all weather satellites in this band are either **Circular** or **Linear**.
+They separate as follows:
     - LEO satellites exclusively use the RHCP polarization
-    - The majority of geostationary satellites usea linear polarization, with one series using RHCP.
+    - The majority of geostationary satellites use a linear polarization, with one series using RHCP.
     - GOES GRB is an outlier in geostationary satellite signals, uses both RHCP and LHCP.
 The LHCP broadcast is pretty much useless to receive, won't be mentioned in further polarization warnings.

 > Warning: Using a dish reflects circular polarizations, meaning you need to create a **LHCP** feed to receive RHCP signals!